 80 credit points must normally be from subjects involving practical performance, such as sport, dance or outdoor pursuits and subjects involving the analysis of aspects of physical education, such as movement analysis, choreography, sports coaching, biomechanics, sports science, exercise physiology, sports psychology, studies in sports or dance or outdoor pursuits, sports development, health and fitness or special needs in movement education.

-For entry to the PGDE, you need an approved degree together with Higher English plus Maths at National 5.
-National 5 Applications of Maths is accepted in place of Maths.
+For entry to the PGDE, you need an approved degree together with Higher English plus National 5 Maths at B. National 5 Applications of Maths is accepted in place of Maths.

-The University of the West of Scotland and Edinburgh and Strathclyde universities offer the PGDE in Physical Education.
+The Universities of Edinburgh, Strathclyde and the West of Scotland offer the PGDE in Physical Education.

 You must demonstrate that you are competent in practical skills and are involved in relevant physical activities.